Rideek9/PythonCurse2022/README.md

  1. First day: how work function print(), what is the structure, some information about type number and string.
- 2. Second day: learn about type and variables
+ 2. Second day: learn about type and variables.